 In comparison, the medium and large 'family' cars did not fare anywhere near as well with the highest honour going to the medium-sized Mazda 6, which only managed to retain 54.3% of its value over the three year period.
 The large car category was topped by the Chrysler 300c which retained just 46.1% of its new car value.

-If you really need a car with more space, go for the Mitsubishi Lancer Wagon or Holden Astra Wagon, both of which scored percentages in the mid to high fifties.
+If you really need a car with more space, the Mitsubishi Lancer Wagon or Holden Astra Wagon could be good options, both of which scored percentages in the mid to high fifties.
 And if you truly desire a large car, try choosing a diesel or LPG equivalent.

-Enjoying an amazing surge of popularity, diesel cars are not only more economical to run than their petrol equivalents, they also retain their value longer.
-Diesel also offers the driver improved refinement and performance .
+Enjoying an amazing surge of popularity, diesel cars are not only usually more economical to run than their petrol equivalents, they also often retain their value longer.
+Diesel can also sometimes offer the driver improved refinement and performance .
 Diesel has gained some popularity in Australia recently, and the trend looks set to continue.

 LPG cars also enjoy economic advantages over petrol cars, due to substantial savings at the bowser.
 A recent decision by the Federal Government to delay the introduction of excise charges on LPG fuel until 2011 has been welcomed, seeing the residual value of LPG cars climb.
 Excise on LPG will be phased in slowly, seeing increases of 2.5 cents per litre each year for five years.
 Compared to an excise of 38 cents per litre for petrol and diesel cars, the proposed limit of 12.5 cents on LPG sees the attraction continuing long-term.